 Absolutely!
 Underfloor heating (UFH) is at its most efficient when operating at lower flow temperatures – GSHPs provide a low-level, constant heat, making them a perfect partner for UFH.

 No, they are virtually silent.
-Unlike air source heat pumps, that require a fan, ground source heat pumps harness heat through water underground.
+Unlike air source heat pumps, that use a fan to extract heat from the air, ground source heat pumps harvest heat through pipework buried in the ground.

-Yes, they can.
-Ground source heat pumps can produce heat for space heating – radiators and (ideally) underfloor heating – as well as for domestic hot water.
+Yes, they do.
+GSHPs can produce heat for space heating – underfloor heating or low temperature radiators – as well as providing a property’s domestic hot water.

 We would love to speak with you to discuss your project.
 If you have a question about your existing Nu-Heat system, our technical support team are at hand.